DavidAni44/SAAD-assignment/BackendLanguage.md

 * PHP
 * Python/Flask

+## Pros and Cons of the Options

+### C-Sharp

+* Good as it can be used with the MVC Framework for web applications, which makes development more structured and is used in a wide array of web applications
+* Good as documentation is easily avaialble
+* Bad as development will be slower with unfamiliar developers

+### PHP

+* Good as it is specifically designed for web applications
+* Good as developers are all already familiar with the language
+* Bad as it is less effecient for heavy processing tasks
+* Bad as security is a big concern with this language

+### Python/Flask

+* Good as the framework is designed for web development
+* Good as developers have familiarity with the language
+* Bad due to reliance on external libraries

 ## Decision Outcome

 Chosen option: Python/Flask due to the choice of Architectural Style being a Web App